NH EXECUTIVE COUNCILOR

 For more than 29 years, Executive Councilor Stevens has served New Hampshire residents as a gubernatorial appointee, non-profit steward, municipal government leader and small business owner.
 She has served on non-profit boards representing health, education, preservation, and performing arts since 1992, including AIDS Response Seacoast, Strawbery Banke Museum, Prescott Park Arts Festival, and The Music Hall.
 As a gubernatorial appointee, Councilor Stevens served on the Board of Mental Health Practices and the Investigation of the Seacoast Cancer Cluster.

-Janet and her husband Bob have been Seacoast residents for 30 years.
-They have 2 grown children and 2 energetic dogs.
-A former elite level distance runner, she spends any spare time biking, boating, and hiking NH trails with her family.
+Janet and her husband Dr. Bob Stevens have been Seacoast residents for 30 years.
+They have 2 grown children – a son who is a 2nd Lieutenant in the United States Marines and a daughter, a student at Bowdoin College.
+A former elite level distance runner, she spends any spare time biking, hiking, and skiing NH trails with her family.

 STAY IN TOUCH